 Pretty Sweet

 Blonde is the second studio album by the American singer Frank Ocean.
-It was released on August 20, 2016, as a timed exclusive on the iTunes Store and Apple Music, and followed the August 19 release of Ocean's video album Endless.
+It was released on August 20, 2016, as a timed exclusive on both the iTunes Store and Apple Music, which followed immediately after the August 19 release of Ocean's video album Endless.
 The album features guest vocals from André 3000, Beyoncé, and Kim Burrell, among others.
-Production was handled by Ocean himself, alongside a variety of high-profile record producers, including Malay and Om'Mas Keith, who collaborated with Ocean on Channel Orange, as well as James Blake, Jon Brion, Buddy Ross, Pharrell Williams, and Rostam Batmanglij, among others.
-In 2013, Ocean confirmed that his follow up to Channel Orange would be another concept album.
-Initially known as Boys Don't Cry and teased for a July 2015 release, the album suffered several delays and was the subject of widespread media anticipation leading up to its release.
+Production was handled by Ocean himself, alongside a variety of high-profile record producers, including Malay and Om'Mas Keith, both of whom collaborated with Ocean on Channel Orange.
+The album also features production from James Blake, Jon Brion, Buddy Ross, Pharrell Williams, Rostam Batmanglij, among others.
+Initially known as Boys Don't Cry and teased for a July 2015 release, Blonde suffered several delays and was the subject of widespread media anticipation leading up to its release.
 Recording for the album took place throughout 2013 and 2016 at New York's Electric Lady Studios and, after a period of writer's block, in London at Abbey Road Studios and in Los Angeles' Henson Recording Studios.
-Its physical release was accompanied by a magazine entitled Boys Don't Cry.
-Blonde features an abstract and experimental sound in comparison to Ocean's previous releases, encompassing styles such as R&B, pop, soul, avant-garde, indie rock, electronica, psychedelia, and hip-hop.
-Ocean also notably makes use of pitch shifted vocals.
-The Beach Boys' de facto leader Brian Wilson is recognized as a strong influence on the album's lush arrangements and layered vocal harmonies, while the guitar and keyboard rhythms on the album are considered languid and minimal.
+Blonde features an abstract and experimental sound in comparison to Ocean's previous releases, encompassing styles such as R&B, pop, soul, avant-garde, indie rock, electronica, psychedelia, and hip hop.
+The rhythms on the album are considered languid and minimal.
 The album's themes surround Ocean dealing with his masculinity and emotions, inspired by sexual experiences, heartbreak, loss, duality, and trauma.
 Blonde received widespread acclaim, with critics praising Ocean's introspective lyrics and the album's unconventional and progressive sounds.
 Critics also complimented the album for challenging the conventions of R&B and pop music.
-Supported by its lead single "Nikes", the album debuted at number one in several countries, including the United States.
-It earned first week sales of 275,000 with album-equivalent units in the US, with 232,000 being pure sales, and was certified platinum by the Recording Industry Association of America (RIAA).
 Among other publications, Time named it the best album of 2016.
-Metacritic named it one of the most critically acclaimed albums of the year by music publications.
-In 2020, Pitchfork named it the best album of the 2010s and Rolling Stone ranked it at number 79 on their updated list of the 500 Greatest Albums of All Time.
+Supported by its lead single "Nikes", the album debuted at number one in several countries, including the United States, where it earned first week sales of 275,000 with album-equivalent units, with 232,000 being pure sales.
+It was eventually certified platinum by the Recording Industry Association of America (RIAA) and named by Pitchfork as the best album of the 2010s.
+Rolling Stone ranked it at number 79 on their updated list of the 500 Greatest Albums of All Time.

 Roll With Us - 2026-02-18T00:00:00.000000Z